baranadali/prompt-ai/README.md

 - `/components` - Contains reusable React components.
 - `/data` - Contains data related to prompts and categories.

+## Inspiration
+- `cursor.directory` - I used it for a fast and user-friendly interface structure.
+- `semrush.com` - I used it for efficient prompt content.

 ## Getting Started